 Kalahari Resorts has chosen Round Rock as the location of its fourth family resort and convention center.
 The City views this proposal as a game-changer for our community.
 Its proximity to Old Settlers Park and Dell Diamond – two well-established venues that together draw more than a million visitors annually – bodes well for a successful, tourism-oriented development.
 This is essentially a new industry for Round Rock that will provide substantial property tax revenues and diversify available employment opportunities.

 A family-owned business, Kalahari Resorts delivers a “world-away” waterpark resort and conference experience beyond expectations.
 The authentically African-themed Kalahari Resorts feature well-appointed guest rooms, full-service amenities, fully equipped fitness centers, on-site restaurants, unique retail shops and state-of-the-art conference centers.

-Update: The City Council will vote Thursday, Jan.
-26, on the purchase of an additional 1.5 acres for the project.
+The City Council voted Thursday, Jan.
+26, 2017, on the purchase of an additional 1.5 acres for the project.
 The City will purchase the property with funds provided by Kalahari, and the property will be added to the lease agreement between the City and Kalahari.

 Kalahari intends to open the Round Rock resort no later than December 2021.
 The City Council approved a series of agreements with Kalahari at its Dec.
 15, 2016, meeting.
 Developing the land use plan and zoning changes is expected to begin in spring 2016.